Shopify/storefront-api-examples/vue-graphql-client/README.md

 ### State Management

-Central state management of the app is done using the latest version of [Vuex](https://vuex.vuejs.org/).
-There are debates out there that challenge the relevance of vuex in light of the new composition api, but in my opinion vuex and central state management is still valuable.
+Central state management of the app is done using [Vuex](https://vuex.vuejs.org/).
+There are debates out there that challenge the relevance of Vuex in light of the new composition api, but in my opinion Vuex and central state management is still valuable.

 For this app, two Vuex modules were written, one to manage product data and one to manage the cart data.

 ### ShopifyClient.ts

-In the `services` folder, you will find the `ShopifyClient`static class that is responsible for calls to the Shopify API.
+In the `services` folder, you will find custom `ShopifyClient` static class that is responsible for calls to the Shopify API.

-This service uses `axios` for the API calls and then normalises the data and returns the data back to our vuex store.
+The `ShopifyClient` uses `axios` for the API calls and then normalises the data and returns the data back to our vuex store.

-The app by default connects to Shopify's sample GraphQL store which has a few different products already in their catalogue.
-The fetch products call grabs the first 20 products of type
+The app by default connects to Shopify's sample GraphQL store which has a few different products already setup in the catalogue.

-The only problem with this setup is that the service is tightly coupled to how the data is stored in vuex.
+One problem with this setup is that the `ShopifyClient` is tightly coupled to how the data is stored in vuex.
+There must be a better way to do this?

 ### Known Issues

-* If products fail to load, and a persons cart has products in it, since the cart pulls data from the products store, as that store is empty the cart doesn't display properly
+* If products fail to load from the api, and a persons cart has products in it, since the cart pulls data from the products store, as that store is empty the cart doesn't display properly
+* Error handling needs to be added
+* Product and Cart empty states need to be added to the UI
+* Types could be centralised into one types file and not scattered over the project

 ## Further Reading / Useful Links